 This arises from the general rule that higher electric fields can arise in thicker dielectrics.

+Floating metals may be used if they and their underlying dielectric together receive less than 0,02 pA/cm2 or they are completely embedded so that the metal is not exposed to the vacuum.

+1 In certain cases, some risks can remain even with electron integral current below 0,02 pA/cm2 depending on the geometry and thickness of insulating parts and on the electron environment spectrum in orbit, especially for a dynamic environment.

+2 This is because there are no triple points and therefore a discharge is only possible by breakdown of the dielectric.
+Hence the critical current related to dielectric discharges is applied.

 Dielectric electric fields and voltages

 ECSS-E-ST-20-06_0070106

-Unless it is demonstrated that the material, in the situation in which it is used, is capable to sustain a higher bulk field without ESD, electric fields within dielectric materials shall be kept 6.2.1ato below a maximum electric field, Emax= 107 V/m.
+Unless it is demonstrated that the material, in the situation in which it is used, is capable to sustain a higher bulk field without ESD, electric fields within dielectric materials shall be kept within the limits defined in requirement 6.2.1a.

 1 The objective is to minimize the occurrence of discharges due to internal dielectric charging.